 Niue's economy is fragile and faces many constraints including limited land, poor soil, limited air service, a shortage of skilled professionals and entrepreneurs, and a declining population.
 Niue depends on imported fuel and food to supplement its subsistence agriculture and fishing, and this is reflected in its trading relationship with New Zealand.

 Niue's income from tourism has been growing, and there's potential for more growth as air services increase and more accommodation and other infrastructure is built.

-The New Zealand Aid Programme works with Niue to develop its tourism industry and help the Niue Government to become more self-reliant.
+The New Zealand Aid Programme works with Niue to support its government to provide core public services and develop the tourism industry.
 We are Niue's largest funder.